rmalav15/sentiment/README.md

 # Sentiment Analysis
-Sentiment Analysis on Imbalance Data with sklearn.
+Sentiment Analysis on imbalanced data with sklearn.
 EDA also included.
-The data is not cleaned, it includes misspelled word, emojis and some hindi words.
+The training data is not a clean corpus, it includes misspelled word, emojis and some hindi words.

 ## File Info
 utils - text cleaning and confusion matrix functions